 backlit

-there is a strange backlit quality to the world outside- like a vintage postcard left too long in a drawer, its winter softened in time.
+there is a strange backlit quality to the world outside- like a vintage postcard left too long in a drawer, its winter scene -softened in time.

-evening light clings to the edge of things. an old house waits, windows glowing amber, holding out the promise that warmth still exists somewhere.
+evening light clings to the edge of things. this old house waits, windows glowing amber, holding out the promise that warmth still exists somewhere.

 i overdescribe what i see, as if detail were devotion, as if naming each shadow might bridge the distance between us-